FallingBrook/CISC121-FINAL-PROJECT/README.md

 All written explanations in this README are completely written by me.
 The logic, structure, and overall design of this project was developed by me.
 ChatGPT was used for the following: commenting, code polishing, and css assistance (because I have no experience with css).
+I also used ChatGPT for debugging when I got runtime errors in hugging face.
+It guided me to create a requirements.txt file.
 My approach to this project aligns with the allowed AI level guidelines.